Identifying a Mentor

 - Examine the work of faculty you have taken classes from.

-- Do some extensive “creeping” - look into professors’ past research, current research, future research interests, dissertations, CV, and recent papers, articles, and books.
+- Look into professors’ past research, current research, future research interests, dissertations, CV, and recent papers, articles, and books.
 Note that publishing takes a long time and they may not be currently working on the same work that they have published.

 - Look into graduate students’ dissertations who have worked with your prospective mentor(s).
 Note: this provides you with an idea of how previous students (whether undergraduate or graduate) have benefited from collaborating with your prospective mentor(s).